 Providing 50 micrograms of D3, Ritual Essential Multivitamin 18+ (which comes in formulas for men and women) is a great option for those looking to get vitamin D as well as other key minerals and vitamins.
 To put another way, 50 micrograms is 250% of the recommended daily value of Vitamin D3.

-Frieda Johnson, GGR editor, tested these vitamins for our team.
-She said these were a great option because they didn’t hurt her stomach as much as other multivitamins usually do.
+GGR Editor Frieda Johnson, CNC, tested these vitamins for our team.
+She said these were a great option because they didn’t hurt her stomach as much as other multivitamins usually do, which is why these earned a 5-star rating for side effects (because she didn’t experience any).

 Depending on which version of the vitamin you get (for men or for women), you’ll also get:

-Frieda was thrilled to see that these capsules, which she found easy to swallow, have a minty flavor.
+Frieda scored these multivitamins 5 out of 5 stars for taste and swallowability.
+Frieda was thrilled to find that these capsules have a minty flavor.
 “It’s quite pleasant; definitely preferable to a typical pill flavor!”

 We should point out that Ritual is a subscription-based company, meaning you have to sign up for a subscription for the vitamins (monthly).
 They do offer a money-back guarantee, and you can cancel your subscription at any time.